-VIOLATION SANCTION 1st Marijuana/ Paraphernalia Insight-THC Course and 6 months disciplinary probation.
+VIOLATION SANCTION 1st Marijuana/ Paraphernalia Think About It - Drugs, the THC Course and 6 months disciplinary probation.
 Parent notification if the student is under 21 years of age.
 2 nd Marijuana/ Paraphernalia Drug Assessment with a Certified Substance Abuse Counselor.
 Termination of student housing contact if living on campus.
 Suspension from all of University Housing for 12 months.
 3 rd Marijuana/Paraphernalia Suspension from all UW Campuses for 12 months.
 Drug Dealing or Providing Ranges from 18 month suspension from all UW campuses to expulsion from all UW campuses.